Umpiring within Australia

-PFA has developed and provides a number of policies, rules, regulations, procedures, forms, guides and tools to assist Umpires to confidently complete their duties.
+PA has developed and provides a number of policies, rules, regulations, procedures, forms, guides and tools to assist PA umpires to confidently complete their duties.

-To ensure their effective development PFA has developed a set of programs to assist umpires to develop confidence and competence.
+To ensure umpire development, PA has developed a set of programs to assist umpires to develop confidence and competence.

-To consolidate any training, PFA has focused on developing coaching and mentoring skills of its board members to assist club, league and national Umpires.
+To consolidate any training, PA is also focused on developing the mentoring skills of its Board members to assist club, league and national umpires.

 Umpire's Rules & Regulations